 6. The Little Mermaid

-The statue was originally commissioned by industrialist Carl Jabobsen and executed by sculptor Edvard Eriksen.
-It depicts the character of the same name of H.C.
+The statue was originally commissioned by industrialist Carl Jacobsen and executed by sculptor Edvard Eriksen.
+It depicts the character of the same name as H.C.
 Andersen’s The Little Mermaid.
 Standing only 1.25 m tall, the bronze statue is easy to overlook.
 When in doubt, just look for the tourist crowds 😉

 9. Rosenborg Castle & Kongens Have